Spectroscopic Analysis of Pictor II: a very low metallicity ultra-faint dwarf galaxy bound to the Large Magellanic Cloud: Discussion

 Pic~II is the seventh LMC UFD to be confirmed with full phase space measurements and orbit modeling.
 The spatial distribution of the LMC UFDs is asymmetric and there are more LMC UFDs in the leading orbit of the LMC (Car~II, Car~III, Hyi~I, Pic~II, and Ret~II) than trailing the orbit (Hor~I and Phe~II).
 This spatial anisotropy is similar to M31 \citep[e.g.,][]{McConnachie2006MNRAS.365..902M, Savino2022ApJ...938..101S}, where there are more satellites on the MW side of the satellite system compared to the far side.
 With the LMC system there are fewer confirmed UFDs overall and the system is being tidally heated by the MW.
 The satellite sensitivity is lower for more distant systems and the coverage for satellite searches is lower on the southern side of the LMC and this asymmetry may be due to selection effects.
+This asymmetry does not appear long lived as the number of LMC satellites on the near/far sides changes multiple times during our orbital integration.
 Of the known UFD candidates without spectroscopy, DELVE 2 \citep{Cerny2021ApJ...910...18C} is a candidate member of the LMC system based on its spatial location and proper motion \citep{Cerny2021ApJ...910...18C, CorreaMagnus2022MNRAS.511.2610C, Vasiliev2024MNRAS.527..437V} and it is located on the far side of the LMC.

 In Figure~\ref{fig:pericenter_density}, we show the orbital pericenter versus average density within the half-light radius for Pic~II, MW UFDs, and LMC UFDs.
 Strong tidal disruption is expected when the average UFD density is less than twice the average MW or LMC density at its pericenter.
 Pic~II is unlikely to be strongly stripped by the MW based on the Jacobii radius approximation.
 The right-hand panel of Figure~\ref{fig:pericenter_density} repeats the same exercise but with respect to the LMC instead of the MW.
 The overall tidal influence the LMC exerts on its UFDs is smaller than the MW exerts on its UFDs due to its roughly order of magnitude smaller halo mass.
 The orbital pericenters with respect to the LMC of the LMC UFDs are generally smaller than the MW UFDs with respect to the MW and vary between $\approx 6-30~{\rm kpc}$ here.
 While Pic~II has a smaller pericenter ($\sim 8 ~{\rm kpc}$) with respect to the LMC compared to the MW, its tidal radius is still much greater than its half-light radius and strong tidal stripping is not expected.